Seniors Holiday Travel Tips: Updated 2023 Guide

 The holidays are a joyous time to spend with friends and family.
+These seniors holiday travel tips can make a big difference.
 For many who live apart from each other, the holiday season is also filled with traveling.
 To make traveling and visits easier and more manageable, take a look at some of these holiday tips:

 Consult with your doctor